 The value recovery team minimizes hazardous and non-hazardous waste by looking for recycle or resale opportunities for distressed material.
 The team directs off-grade, surplus, damaged or obsolete materials into secondary applications rather than sending them for disposal.
 An example of this recovery activity would be propanol heads that are diverted from waste streams and repurposed to be sold as solvent feedstock.
-In 2023, approximately 28 million pounds of material were diverted from disposal to external sales, a 50% increase from 2022.
+In 2024, approximately 48 million pounds of material were diverted from disposal to external sales, a 70% increase from 2023.

+- Supply Chain

-- Supply chain - · Secondary chemical industry
+- · Secondary Chemical Industry

+- SEAC